probablytukars/QueueExecutor/README.md

 # Roblox Queue Executor

+#### NOTICE: THIS PROJECT IS CURRENTLY IN THE PROGRESS OF BEING DOCUMENTED

 A Roblox library for asynchronously executing functions as a Queue.
 The intention of this library is to make it easy to run functions that may otherwise crash Studio or your game, by executing the functions over many frames.

 ## Example Usage